-Cyber security is a priority in 2017, with more consumer awareness on the data we share and collect.
+Cybersecurity is a priority in 2017, with more consumer awareness on the data we share and collect.
 Starting January this year, Google will be flagging HTTP websites as non-secure.
 Chromes users will be discouraged from visiting HTTP sites and will be heavily warned against browsing non-secure information.
-Does your website has an HTTPS indicator yet?
+Does your website have an HTTPS indicator yet?
 If your answer is no, now is the time to plan for it.

 “A stunning first impression is not the same thing as love at first sight.
 But surely it is an invitation to consider the matter” (Lois McMaster Bujold).

 The bottom line is, you need to grab attention and keep visitors entertained in order to convert your online traffic into paying customers.Let’s create a fantastic website design or digital campaign for your brand.
 To connect with us, just say firstname.lastname@example.org.